hltdi/MorphTrans/README.md

 ## Data files
 Translation data files are in subdirectories in mt/Data/.
-There is one subdirectory for the CRF subproject, with data from multiple language, and one for each language pair.
+There is one subdirectory for the CRF subproject, with data from multiple languages, and one for each language pair, potentially to be used with NN training.

 Current folders include:

 * CRF